 By Raheem Salman and Alexandra Zavis, Los Angeles Times –

-Earlier Thursday, four bombs exploded in the Baghdad neighborhoods of Sadr City and Kadhimiya, killing at least 27 people and injuring scores, police and health officials said.
+Earlier Thursday, four bombs exploded in the Baghdad neighborhoods of Sadr City and Kadhimiya, killing at least 27 people, police and health officials said.

 At least 12 people were killed and 34 injured in the two blasts, officials said.
 Security forces also found two unexploded devices in the area, they said.